XgridInc/xkops/README.md

 - [ ] Implementation of a user interface.
 - [ ] Determining risk factors based on metrics from your Kubernetes cluster.
 - [ ] Extracting logs from pod using a logging solution
+## How to contribute
+If you would like to help contribute to this GitHub Action, please see CONTRIBUTING.md

 ## 🧾 License